zufairaslam/AndroidSQLiteUserAuth/README.md

 # AndroidSQLiteUserAuth

 AndroidSQLiteUserAuth is an Android application that demonstrates user authentication and registration using SQLite for local data storage.
-This project includes essential features like user login, registration, and password management, leveraging Java for development.
+This project includes essential features like user login, registration, and user Details, leveraging Java for development.

 ## Features